galvez/kysely-tables/README.md

    <img width="612" alt="SCR-20250518-uiux" src="https://github.com/user-attachments/assets/9f875afd-bac8-470f-9ba1-764aebbe4254" />

-   This _snapshot_ file is used for diffing purposes: when you change `db.ts`, the runner can know how the schema changed.
+   This _snapshot_ file is used for diffing purposes: when you change `db.ts`, the runner uses it to know how the schema changed.
 Now let's create a **migration**, referred to as **schema revision** in this library.

 6. Edit `db.ts` and remove any column from `UsersTable` (adding/removing tables also work):